lrotermund/blog/content/posts/mastering-microservices.md

 First, a rough classification, for all those who have not yet heard of one or both systems.

 #### REST

-REST, abbreviation of representational state transfer, is an architectural style, an internet protocol for synchronous communication between systems, usually over the internet.
+{{< abbr "REST" "Representational state transfer" >}}, abbreviation of representational state transfer, is an architectural style, an internet protocol for synchronous communication between systems, usually over the internet.
 Clients send requests to a system and expect responses.
 Each request targets a specific, usually known and expected version of the requested resource, e.g. v1, or v2.
 It's easy for an endpoint provider to provide multiple versions of given resources, and it is just as easy for the consumer to switch to an older or a newer version.

-The communication with REST is a client-driven communication.
+The communication with {{< abbr "REST" "Representational state transfer" >}} is a client-driven communication.
 The only way to receive information is to actively request a resource.
 The resource never sends the information to all possible consumers.

 {{<
     mermaid